vuthuyduong/dnabarcoder/README.md

 The results are given in the file dnabarcoder/query.unite2024ITS_BLAST.bestmatch

-For ITS1 (ITS2) sequences, we need set the alignmennt minimium length as 50 by adding <b>-ml 50</b> as follows:
+For ITS1 (ITS2) sequences, we need to set the alignmennt minimium length as 50 by adding <b>-ml 50</b> as follows:

 <i>dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta -ml 50</i>